TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 It is possible to shorten the specification to only include the question type, the question text, and the answer text.
 The first answer is assumed to be correct (100 points), the remaining answers are assumed to be false (0 points).

+For all the simple formats it is mandatory to rise the skip-strict-mode flag.

 ```yaml
 type: multiple_choice